mkolod/deep-reinforcement-learning/p3_collab-compet/README.md

 ### Getting Started

-We will use the conda environment to ensure that the packages we are installing won't cause conflicts with the default system Python environment.
+We will use a conda environment to ensure that the packages we are installing won't cause conflicts with the default system Python environment.

 The following instructions presume that you have **conda** or **Anaconda** (conda plus an optimized Python build and pre-installed data science packages) installed.
 For more information, see [here](https://conda.io/docs/user-guide/install/index.html) for conda and [here](https://www.anaconda.com/download/) for Anaconda.